 Here, you can also uncover ownership records.
 Ownership records help to understand the current owner’s motivation and intent for a property.
 An ownership search will also reveal how long an owner has been associated with a particular property and the date and price of the last sale.

-After you have identified the office buildings that fit your search criteria, you can label and sort them based on location or owner – anything that works for you.
+After you have identified the office spaces you want to pursue and the owners or decision makers you want to reach out to, you can label and sort them based on location or owner – anything that works for you.

 With Reonomy, it’s easy to export and create lead lists that are relevant and specific to you.
 Then, using the information you’ve collected and examined in the research phase, you’re equipped to reach out with a more compelling pitch.

 Say you’re a tenant representative who has found a potential client you’d like to reach out to.
 Using the details you uncovered during research and the tenant’s manager contact information, you can make direct contact and make a more persuasive business case.